UANATACA/SIGNBOX-REPO/signbox_gui.md

 This configuration requires a server with a Linux operating system.

-The commands show belown are suitable for CentOS.
+The commands show belown are suitable for Ubuntu.
 Each Linux distribution will require it's own commands.

 <a href="#section/Video-tutorials/Docker-Optimizer-Configuration"><img src="https://raw.githubusercontent.com/UANATACA/SIGNBOX-REPO/main/img/img4.png"></a><a href="#section/Video-tutorials/Docker-Optimizer-Configuration"><b>&nbsp;Watch on video!</b></a>